RedBear17/RedBear17.github.io/_posts/2017-11-11-Creating-my-own-Virtual-Shop....md

 Then I created a Total column.
 This multiplied the quantity and the unit price to get the total of that item.
 Then I got a sum total which got the sum of all the prices in the total column which would be the total amount spent in the shop.

 That is how I made my Virtual Shop.
-Everything I explained showed below.
+Everything I explained showed below.(YOU CAN NOT CHANGE ANYTHING BELOW)

 <iframe height="405px" width="500px" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTFxbTYrD7oE65CCmsaNBkBe416z-Hu8ndkkVyP3mLqcDcuXuE84_vYvVjQZOZQvwJ0SrOx2_L3tBzT/pubhtml?widget=true&amp;headers=false"></iframe>